knrafto/prover/doc/language.md

 ## Lexical structure

-Whitespace are space, tab, newline, carriage return, form feed, and vertical tab.
+Whitespace are space, tab, newline, and carriage return.
 Line comments start with `--` and end with a newline.
 Block comments are delimited with `{-` and `-}`.
 Block comments may be nested.

 The characters `(){},.` are "symbols", and are always treated as a token by themselves.